Will and I bought our third rental property in May.

 “Then why do you include a ‘management’ line-item?”

 Because I pay myself for my time.

-The management fee is active income I pay myself for the time I spend managing the property.
-It’s a radically different beast than the passive income I earn from the investment.
+The management fee is active income for time spent managing the property.
+That’s radically different than the passive income I earn from owning the investment.